alalulop/python-intro/session_12_API_requests/API Requests.md

   ]
 }
 ```
-We will use this format in this session.
+We will use JSON response format in this session.
 ### API Browser
 There are many APIs available for free.
 You can find below two collections of APIs:
 - [AWESOME APIs](https://github.com/TonnyL/Awesome_APIs)
 - [Programmable Web APIs Directory](https://www.programmableweb.com/apis/directory?page=1)

 ## Python requests library
 Requests is the most common and simplest HTTP library for Python to send HTTP requests easily.
-You can get more details in the [official documentation](https://docs.python-requests.org/en/latest/)
+You can get more details in the [official documentation](https://docs.python-requests.org/en/latest/) <br/>
 ###Pre requisites
-1. Installation
+1. Installation: <br/>
 Create a project in PyCharm and run the following command in the terminal
 ```python
 pip install requests